 By statute the subrogation interest of an uninsured motorist carrier can be asserted only against the tort feasor.
 As such, there is no subrogation interest against med pay payments.

-We also handle premises liability cases, which typically people think of as “slip and falls” or “fall down” cases.
-These usually happen on someone’s property due to poor maintenance of the property or failure to warn people of the potential dangers on the property.
+In addition to car accidents, we also handle premises liability cases, commonly referred to as “slip and fall” or “fall down” cases.
+These incidents typically occur on someone’s property due to poor maintenance or failure to warn of potential hazards.